vfridkin/satellite_table_docs/README.md

 ### Identifiers

-To select identifier columns, click on '...more' to reveal additional controls.
+To select identifier columns, click on '...more' (bottom right corner of controls) to reveal additional controls.

 <img src="satellites_control_panel_more.PNG" width="100%">